BYD e6

-The BYD e6 is an all-electric compact crossover/compact MPV manufactured by BYD from 2009.
+The BYD e6 is a battery electric vehicle manufactured by BYD Auto from 2009.
 Field testing for the first generation model began in China in May 2010 with 40 units operating as taxis in the city of Shenzhen.
 Sales to the general public began in Shenzhen in October 2011, over two years behind schedule of the originally planned release date of 2009.

-A number of e6 units were operating in fleet service as taxis in China, Indonesia, Colombia, Belgium, the U.S. (New York and Chicago), the Netherlands, and the U.K. Australia will be introducing the e6 taxi fleet in 2020.
+A number of e6 units were operating in fleet service as taxis in China, Colombia, Belgium, Singapore, the U.S. (New York and Chicago), the Netherlands, the UK, and Indonesia.
 Since 2010 sales in China totaled 34,862 units through December 2016.
 The BYD e6 ranked as the best-selling pure electric car in China in 2016 and won a golden medal for “Best Quality Product” at the Havana International Fair 2015.

-First generation
+First generation (2009)

-The first generation BYD e6 is an all-electric compact MPV manufactured by BYD with a range of 300 km according to the carmaker.
-Its exterior design resembles the third generation Honda Odyssey (RB1/2), with the rear end shortened and a redesigned front fascia.
+The first-generation BYD e6 was introduced in 2009.
+It has a range of 300 km according to the carmaker.
+Its exterior design as well as the interior design resembles the third generation Honda Odyssey (RB1/2), with a redesigned front fascia and its rear end shortened.

 BYD planned to sell the e6 model in the US for US$35,000 before any government incentives.
 However, after rescheduling the US launch several times, in October 2011 BYD announced that sales to retail customers would be delayed at least 18 months due to the lack of charging infrastructure.
 In May 2013, BYD announced that the e6 would not be sold to any retail customer and would sell only to fleet customers for US$52,000, as the company planned to focus on electric bus sales in North America.

-Specifications include a range of up to 400 km (with an 80-kWh battery), a guaranteed cycle life of 4000 charge cycles and fast battery charging, to 80 percent capacity, in 15 minutes.
+Specifications include a range of up to 400 km (with an 82-kWh battery), a guaranteed cycle life of 4000 charge cycles and fast battery charging, to 80 percent capacity, in 15 minutes.
 The cars are often used in vehicle fleets with large range requirements like taxis, police cars or car rentals.